mdfk15/Rofi/README.md

     - install `/rasi/` to `~/.config/rofi`
     - install `/scripts/` to `~/.config/scripts/`
     - install `/icons/` to `~/.icons/`
+- To run widgets you can execute the corresponding script.
+    - ```sh <path-to-script>```
-- Also you can check my [dotfiles](https://github.com/mdfk15/dotfiles)
+    - Also you can check my [dotfiles](https://github.com/mdfk15/dotfiles) for an implementation example on Qtile DE to inspire your own configuration.
+- These widget are inspired by [@adi1090](https://github.com/adi1090x/rofi).